gbinal/p-o-d.github.com/metadata-resources.md

 ### Metadata Field  Guidance

-catalogs/norms for each item in schema
+catalogs/norms for each item in schema...
+(Under construction)

 ### Schema Maps